RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   an `upstream` or `origin` remote in your repo.

 #### IPython console
+* Files are now run in an empty namespace.
+This avoids picking up variables defined in the console while running a file.
+The get the previous behavior you need to go to the menu `Run > Configuration per file` and activate the option called `Run in console’s namespace instead of an empty one`.
 * Add menu options to start consoles in Pylab, Sympy and Cython modes.
 * Run cells through a function called `runcell` instead of